paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-2d-investment-companies-and-advisers.md

 ### Statutory Notes

+#### Amendment of Subsection (c)(3)
+Pub.
+L. 119–27, §§ 17(b)(2), 20, July 18, 2025, 139 Stat.
+462, 466, provided that, effective on the earlier of the date that is 18 months after July 18, 2025, or the date that is 120 days after the date on which the primary Federal payment stablecoin regulators issue any final regulations implementing Pub.
+L. 119–27, subsection (c)(3) of this section is amended by inserting “any permitted payment stablecoin issuer, as such term is defined in [section 5901 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5901&num=0&edition=prelim);” after “therefor;”.
+See 2025 Amendment note below.

 #### Amendments
+2025—Subsec. (c)(3).
+Pub.
+L. 119–27 inserted “any permitted payment stablecoin issuer, as such term is defined in [section 5901 of title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section5901&num=0&edition=prelim);” after “therefor;”.

 2018—Subsec. (c)(1).
 Pub.
 L. 115–174, § 504(1), inserted “(or, in the case of a qualifying venture capital fund, 250 persons)” after “one hundred persons” in introductory provisions.

 Subsec. (c)(1)(C).
 Pub.
 L. 115–174, § 504(2), added subpar.
 (C).